 Please write your solutions clearly and concisely.
 If you do not explain your answer you will be given no credit.
 You are encouraged to collaborate on the homework, but you must write your own solutions and list your collaborators on your solution sheet.
-Copying someone else's solution will be considered plagiarism and may result in failing the whole course.
+Copying someone's solution or pasting material you found online without credit will be considered plagiarism and may result in failing the whole course.